 “This was an amazing course!
 It covered a wide range of state of the art topics and the practical parts were perfect to get in close contact to these experts in their fields.
 The motivation and performance of all teachers and lecturers was outstanding and encouraging!
 I want to thank all the organizers, teachers, lecturers and participants for this great experience.”

 “This is an awesome course!
 The instructors are amazing and their dedication and commitment in organizing such a course every year is commendable.
 The selection of course participants is also excellent.
 Wonderful all around.”

 “This course is amazing!
 Thank you to all the wonderful instructors!”

 Applicants should be postdoctoral scientists or senior PhD students actively engaged in or soon to commence relevant research.
 The course is also suitable for facility managers/principal investigators wishing to bring the latest genetic modification technologies into their facilities/groups.

-The course tuition fees are subsidised by the Wellcome Trust for scientists based in non-commercial institutions anywhere in the world.
-This is a residential course and there is a registration fee of £1960 towards board and lodging for non-commercial applicants.
-The fee for commercial (non-academic) applicants is £4000.
+The course tuition fees are subsidised by The Wellcome Trust for researchers based in non-commercial institutions anywhere in the world.
+This is a residential course and there is a fee of £2100 towards board and lodging for non-commercial applicants.
+Commercial applicants should contact us for the commercial fee.

 Limited bursaries are available for non-commercial applicants (up to 50 per cent of fee) and are subject to open competition.
 If you would like to apply for a bursary, please complete the bursary section of the online application form (see below for application process).

 Please note: Applications must be supported by a recommendation from a scientific sponsor.
 This can be your supervisor or head of department.
 A request for a supporting statement will be sent to your nominated sponsor automatically during the application process.
 Applicants must ensure that their sponsor provides this supporting statement by the application deadline.